VITA-Group/Lifelong-Learning-LTH/README.md

 #### Dataset:

-We reorganized the CIFAR10, CIFAR100 dataset into an dictionary, where the key is for labels, from 0-9 of CIFAR10 and values are the images.
-And the unlabel images are randomly sampled from 80 Million Tiny Images dataset, which can be download from [CIL_data](https://www.dropbox.com/sh/hrugy5qb7y80tyl/AAB9THdb7-Kk_I-RIFsL_ywxa?dl=0)
+We reorganized the CIFAR10, CIFAR100 dataset into a dictionary, {key: value}, where the key is for labels, from 0-9 of CIFAR10 and values are the images.
+And the unlabel images are sampled from 80 Million Tiny Images dataset, which can be download from [CIL_data](https://www.dropbox.com/sh/hrugy5qb7y80tyl/AAB9THdb7-Kk_I-RIFsL_ywxa?dl=0)

 #### Pretrained models: